Walk - Padstow to Porthcothan

 Penhalonga B&B

 Family run B&B, full English breakfast.
 Single nights.
-Dogs welcome.
 Call Liz

 YHA Treyarnon Bay